chndaz/EAL-ICNet/README.md

 # EAL-ICNet
-EAL-ICNet, a lightweight segmentation framework, integrates the advantages of both CNNs and Transformers to achieve a strong balance between segmentation accuracy, model compactness, and inference efficiency.EAL-ICNet是一种轻量级的分割框架，它融合了cnn和transformer的优点，在分割精度、模型紧凑性和推理效率之间取得了很好的平衡。
+EAL-ICNet, a lightweight segmentation framework, integrates the advantages of both CNNs and Transformers to achieve a strong balance between segmentation accuracy, model compactness, and inference efficiency.
 # Prepare data

 ### Dataset descriptions